Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Background

-One of the most popular and widespread XAI measures today is the Explain Like I’m Five - \textit{Eli5}, a tool that helps explore machine learning classifiers and explains their predictions by assigning weights to decisions, as well as exporting decision trees and presenting the relevance of the attributes of the model submitted to the tool \cite{eli5_ref}.
+A very popular and quick method to be performed, the \textit{Explain Like I’m Five (Eli5)} is a complete tool that helps explore machine learning classifiers and explains the predictions \citep{eli5_ref}.
+Among the many different ways to explain a machine learning model, Eli5 is capable of executing the \textit{Mean Decrease Accuracy} algorithm to generate an attribute relevance ranking \citep{eli5_git}.

+The central idea of the algorithm is to calculate the relevance of the feature by observing how much the performance (accuracy, F1, R$^2$, etc.) decreases when a feature is not available for the model.
+Thus, each feature is removed (only from the test part of the dataset) and then the model's performance is calculated without it using a specific feature \citep{eli5_ref}.

-One of the most used XAI measures today is the SHapley Additive exPlanations - \textit{SHAP}, a unified measure of attribute relevance that explains the prediction of an instance $X$ from the contribution of an attribute.
-The contribution of this attribute is calculated from the game theory of Shapley Value \cite{roth1988shapley}.
-This measure calculates the explanation score of model attributes iteratively with each attribute and data instance by calculating shapley values \cite{tree_shap_ref,kernel_shap_ref}.
+One of the most popular and currently used methods is the \textit{SHapley Additive exPlanations (SHAP)}, proposed as a unified method of feature relevance that explains the prediction of an instance $X$ from the contribution of an feature, based in the game theory of \textit{Shapley Value} \citep{roth1988shapley,tree_shap_ref,shap_ref}.

+For \textit{Shap}, each feature is considered a player in a game and the objective of this game is to achieve the model's output.
+In this way, in an iterative manner on feature subsets, new models are re-trained with and without the feature subsets and the \textit{Shapley Values} of each feature are calculated, ultimately generating an attribute relevance ranking \citep{shap_ref,shap_doc}.

-Finally, the \textit{Skater} was found, which a set of tools capable of generating rankings of the relevance of model attributes, based on Information Theory \cite{info_theory_1994}, through measurements of entropy in changing predictions, through a perturbation of a certain attribute.
-The central idea is that the more a model is dependable upon an attribute, the greater the change in predictions \cite{skater_ref}.
+Last but not least is the method \textit{Skater}, a set of tools capable of generating ranks of the relevance of model features, differing from the other methods to calculate its explanation index based on Information Theory \citep{info_theory_1994}, through measurements of entropy in changing predictions through a disturbance of a certain feature \citep{skater_ref}.